sparkflows/sparkflows-docs/docs/faq/hadoop-installation-prerequisites.rst

   - Again Login with sparkflows user.
   - Go to Configurations under administration and click on infer hadoop cluster config and save it.
   - open spark and update spark2-submit under "spark.spark-submit" and save it.
-  - Create a workflow and try to execute it.
+  - Create a workflow and execute it.